-There is no legislation in Greece specifically regulating multimodal bills of lading.
-The Greek courts accept the validity of multimodal bills of lading and consider that they have the same functions as 'port-to-port' bills of lading.
-A multimodal bill of lading is therefore evidence of loading or receipt of the cargo, the contract of affreightment and a document of title.
+The new CPML regulates multimodal bills of lading and electronic bills of lading in addition to bills of lading and transport documents.
+Under the old CPML, the Greek courts have accepted the validity of multimodal bills of lading and have considered that they have the same functions as 'port-to-port' bills of lading.
+A multimodal bill of lading has therefore been accepted as evidence of loading or receipt of the cargo, the contract of affreightment and a document of title.